Will Britton

-Will Britton (born 6 September 1996) is an English rugby union player currently unattached who most recently played for Cornish Pirates in the RFU Championship.
+Will Britton (born 6 September 1996) is an English rugby union player currently play for Cornish Pirates in the RFU Championship.

-After leaving Dauntsey's School, Britton progressed through the Bath academy set up to make his first team debut in January 2018; aiding the Blue, Black & Whites to a 21-8 victory over Newcastle Falcons in the 2017–18 Anglo-Welsh Cup.
+After leaving Dauntsey's School, Britton progressed through the Bath academy set up to make his first team debut in January 2018; aiding the Blue, Black & Whites to a 21–8 victory over Newcastle Falcons in the 2017–18 Anglo-Welsh Cup.
 Will studied for a Sport & Social Sciences degree at the University of Bath while part of the setup at Farleigh House and Captained the University 1st XV for successive BUCS Super Rugby campaigns resulting in an England Students call up in 2018 in the April internationals against Ireland Universities and France Students.